freesewing/freesewing/markdown/org/docs/patterns/otis/instructions/en.md

   - Press the sleeve SA and hem over, so it'll be easier to sew the hem once you've done the next steps.
   - Pin both front and back sides together, wrong sides out, from the leg opening all the way to the arm opening in the sleeve.
   - Sew the whole seam on both sides.
-  - Turn the onesie right-side out.
+  - Turn the romper right-side out.

 ## Step 6: Hem